anwala/teaching-web-science/fall-2024/syllabus.md

 **Final exam** - 10 points

+**Graduate students (DATA 691-03), due: Dec 16, 2024**

+Graduate students are not expected to complete the last 4 assignments.
+Instead, they must implement a research project (40% final grade) involving the application of a web science in their respective research areas.
+Students must negotiate with me to finalize a research topic (& research questions) by October 13, 2024.

+The research project would involve developing software solutions to address pre-defined research questions, a written report, and a presentation.
+Students would be graded according to their effectiveness (accuracy/completeness) in,

+* Data extraction/cleaning: This could also involve cleanup/transformation of the data, deciding what to collect (sample) and what to exclude (ensure to include in report) and saving the data into a machine-readable format (e.g., JSON, CSV).

+* Visualization: This task involves implementing high-quality visualization using D3 or another instructor-approved tool, to effectively communicate ideas and findings.

+* Analyses: involves generating statistics to understand the data, address research questions, and identify useful insights.

+* Final report/Presentation: A single report that summarizes all effort taken to accomplish tasks is required.
+Reports must be organized and must include code snippets.
+Github repositories must includes all code, data, and resources used in project.
+Python scripts must be well-documented (have comments and ReadMes), implemented in modules (uses separate files/functions), and reusable (no hard-coding).
+The final presentation must be presented effectively to the class, and slides must include images and code snippets to assist explanations.

 ### Grading Scale

 | Numerical Grade | Letter Grade | | Numerical Grade | Letter Grade |